 Can a Military Spouse Protect Against a Reduction in Military Retirement Benefits From a Survivor Benefit Election

-A person in the military may earn a military retirement that may be divided between spouses in a divorce in Arizona.
-The question is can a military spouse protect against a reduction in military retirement benefits awarded to that spouse in a divorce in Arizona.
+A person in the military may earn a military retirement that may be divided between spouses in divorce in Arizona.
+The question is can a military spouse protect against a reduction in military retirement benefits awarded to that spouse in divorce in Arizona.

 Survivor elections and reduction of a spouse’s share of military retirement in an Arizona divorce are not unusual to occur well after a divorce.
 As an example, suppose a couple gets divorced.
 The wife is in the military and the husband is not in the military.

 Wife is eligible to return at some point in the future but after the spouses’ divorce.
 The court will award the husband a portion of the retirement benefits pursuant to the terms of the divorce decree.